loadprofilegenerator/DistributedSimulator/readme.md

 The code works, but a lot of things are still hardcoded.
 Needs better configuration files, a Gui for configuration and some work on the Gui in general.

-Right now the file size that
+Right now the total size of the files that can be sent back is limited to less than about 1 GB.
+More than that seems to frequently mess up ZeroMQ.
+This could easily be fixed by implmenting a chunking mechanism, but I never got around to that since 1GB was plenty for my application.

 # Plans